 What’s the Shimano EP8-RS motor like?

-Absolutely brilliant, and a big contributor to the ride experience of the Rise.
+It’s absolutely brilliant, and a big contributor to the overall ride experience of the Rise.
 It isn’t just about the reduced power and improved efficiency either – the EP8-RS motor offers a considerably different feel on the trail.

 While engagement is just as quick as a regular EP8 motor, the acceleration is tuned to be much softer, with a subtler feel to initial power delivery.
 The power curve is also a lot more progressive, with a very clear link between what your legs are putting in, and what the motor is putting out.
 You soon learn to pedal harder to access more power from the motor, and that encourages you to put in more effort throughout each ride.
 A bike for lazy pedallers, this ain’t.